Massimo Bianchini & Mario Pasqualotto (Mongoose Publishing)

 Chapter III: You didn’t think there weren’t any prestige classes did you?

 This is a d20 campaign supplement and each d20 supplement is contractually obligated to give us prestige classes so we might as well get on with it.
-Fortunately for us, they are flavourful as hell without being mechanically useless (several useless feat-tax entry requirements nonwithstanding, t’is a price worth paying).
-As one would expect, a lot of the prestige classes are focused around either the gritty anti-heroes teethering on the brink of corruption one would expect in a dark fantasy world or the more traditional wholesome heroes and terrifying villains.
+Fortunately for us, they are flavorful as hell without being mechanically useless (several useless feat-tax entry requirements notwithstanding, t’is a price worth paying).
+As one would expect, a lot of the prestige classes are focused around either the gritty anti-heroes teetering on the brink of corruption one would expect in a dark fantasy world or the more traditional wholesome heroes and terrifying villains.